 Considering colour and contrast isn't just about people being blind or having vision issues, it is important to everyone for many reasons:

-- colours on a screen can seem less vibrant in the sunshine and may not be readable if there is too little contrast between foreground and background
+- colours on a screen or a projector can seem less vibrant in the sunshine and may not be readable if there is too little contrast between foreground and background

-- tired eyes have to work harder when colour contrast is poor, this can lead to eye-strain and headaches
+- tired or older eyes have to work harder when colour contrast is poor, this can lead to eye-strain and headaches

-If your document has a high level of contrast between text and background, more people can see and use the content in a variety of situations.
+If your document or content has a high level of contrast between the text and background, more people can see and use the content in a variety of situations.

-You need to ensure that colour is not the only means of conveying information
+How to do it - ensure that colour is not the only means of conveying information

 Tools for checking colour and contrast